Stardown-app/Stardown/README.md

 ## Settings

-To open Stardown's options page, right-click the extension's icon and choose:
+To open Stardown's settings page, right-click the extension's icon and choose:

 * Firefox: "Manange extension" and then "Options"
 * Chrome, Edge, Arc, Brave, Vivaldi, or Opera: "Options" or "Extension options"